martinrotter/rssguard/resources/docs/Documentation.md

 ## AdBlock
 [Web-based variant](#web-based-and-lite-app-variants) of RSS Guard offers ad-blocking functionality via [Adblocker](https://github.com/cliqz-oss/adblocker).
 Adblocker offers similar performance to [uBlock Origin](https://github.com/gorhill/uBlock).

-You need to have have [Node.js](https://nodejs.org) installed to have ad-blocking in RSS Guard working.
-Also, the implementation requires additional [npm](https://www.npmjs.com) modules to be installed, specifically: `@cliqz/adblocker`, `concat-stream`, `psl`, `node-fetch`.
+You need to have have [Node.js](https://nodejs.org) with [NPM](https://www.npmjs.com) (which is usually included in Node.js installer) installed to have ad-blocking in RSS Guard working.
+Also, the implementation requires additional [npm](https://www.npmjs.com) modules to be installed.
+You see that list of needed modules near the top of [this](https://github.com/martinrotter/rssguard/blob/master/resources/scripts/adblock/adblock-server.js) file.

-The way ad-blocking internally works is that RSS Guard starts local HTTP browser which provides API determine which elements of website should (or should not) be blocked.
-RSS Guard then asks the server about each file to be downloaded.
+The way ad-blocking internally works is that RSS Guard starts local HTTP browser which provides ad-blocking API, which is subsequently called by RSS Guard.
+There is some caching done in between, which speeds up some ad-blocking decisions.

 ## GUI tweaking
 RSS Guard's GUI is very customizable.
 You can, for example, hide many GUI elements.
 There are even people who use RSS Guard on mobile devices powered by Linux like PinePhone or Librem devices.